The Trees of Childwall Fields

 1 Top Field

 The Top Field feels open after the enclosed space of Childwall Woods but it is actually quite densely planted with trees, many of which are self sown (or planted by jays and squirrels).
 It feels open because the trees are still quite young and small.
-Along the boundary with Lime Studios are elder, sycamore, silver birch, blackthorn, hawthorn, and wild cherry.
+Along the boundary with Lime Studios are elder, sycamore, birch, blackthorn, hawthorn, and wild cherry.
 Aspen have been planted, and there is a fine dark leaved cherry plum.

-Moving into the north area of the Top Field, you will find stands of oak and silver birch and tall shimmering stands of white poplar.
+Moving into the north area of the Top Field, you will find stands of oak and birch and tall shimmering stands of white poplar.
 And scattered among these are rowan, blackthorn, common alder, elder, sycamore, horse chestnut, common osier and goat willow.
 These were planted by Liverpool City Council in the 1990s.

 2 Middle Field

-The Middle Field then opens into an area of meadow and bramble thickets in the central area containing scattered trees: common osier, sycamore, crack willow, silver birch, hornbeam, goat willow, horse chestnut and oak.
+The Middle Field then opens into an area of meadow and bramble thickets in the central area containing scattered trees: common osier, sycamore, crack willow, birch, hornbeam, goat willow, horse chestnut and oak.
 A small European silver fir can also be found – perhaps a Christmas donation?

 Recently an orchard containing a variety of fruit trees has been planted including: apples, pears, plums and greengages.

-The plantation at the lower end of the Middle Field contains over 20 species of tree, predominantly ash, with stands of white willow, red oak, sliver birch, common osier, holly and blackthorn.
+The plantation at the lower end of the Middle Field contains the experimental planting described in the species list below, and moreMost of the trees are 10-15m high. including horse chestnut, elder, wild cherry and narrow-leaved ash.
+A weeping willow can be seen bordering the houses at the south end.
 Most of the trees are 10-15m high.
-In addition, sycamore, horse chestnut, oak, elder, hawthorn, rowan, wild cherry and bird cherry can be found, along with narrow-leaved ash, apple, field maple, goat willow, pine and common alder.
-A weeping willow can also be seen bordering the houses at the south end.

 3 Lower Field

-Entering from the concrete path, you are met by a small copse with wild cherry, common lime, goat willow, elder, oak, ash, hawthorn, common osier and silver birch.
+Entering from the concrete path, you are met by a small copse with wild cherry, common lime, goat willow, elder, oak, ash, hawthorn, common osier and birch.
 The copse continues up the slope towards the Middle Field, with an understorey containing privet and dog rose.
 Scattered trees continue along the slope: birch, wild cherry, bird cherry, elder, hawthorn and holly.
 At the base of slope as the field opens out is a fine dark leaved cherry plum.

 In the middle of the bramble patch are scattered elder, oak, hawthorn and sycamore and on the edge of the bramble area above the Childwall Lane Slope is a fine Swedish whitebeam and a dense, rounded English oak.